fury-gl/fury/docs/source/posts/2021/2021-06-12-gsoc-devmessias-2.rst

 following properties and behaviors:

 #.
 I want to avoid blocking the code execution in the main thread (where
-   the vtk/fury instance resides)
+   the vtk/fury instance resides).
 #.
-The streaming should work inside of a low bandwidth environment
+The streaming should work inside of a low bandwidth environment.
 #.
-II need an easy way to share the rendering result.
+I need an easy way to share the rendering result.
 For example, using
-   the free version of ngrok
+   the free version of ngrok.

 To achieve the property **1.** we need to circumvent the GIL problem.
 Using the threading module alone it’s not good enough because we can’t